 “Missions and the Cooperative Program is part of our DNA,” said Evans, on staff since 2005 and senior pastor upon Jorden’s retirement in 2010.
 “It’s something we’ve done since the church was started.

 “We view the Cooperative Program as our tithe,”

 “We view the Cooperative Program as our tithe,” the pastor continued.
 “If we honour God with our missions giving I believe God is going to take care of everything else.”

 Community Baptist allocates 11 percent of undesignated offerings to missions through the Cooperative Program, the way Canadian Baptists work together to build God’s kingdom across Canada and throughout the world.

-“We give at all because it’s a way for our church to be involved in missions,” Evans said.
+“We give because it’s a way for our church to be involved in missions,” Evans said.
 “We couldn’t on our own support a missionary or multiple church plants.
 By working through CNBC, partnering with more than 400 other Canadian churches, we can do missions in a way we can be meaningful participants in God’s work.

 “For the church, there’s a blessing in giving,” the pastor continued.
 “The members get to hear and see what God is doing.
 Giving to missions through CNBC and the Cooperative Program is a way they can feel invested in what God is doing.”

 Community Baptist also invests itself locally, through the Island Pregnancy Center for the last three years, Harvest House inner-city ministry for the last six years, and Angel Tree—providing gifts incarcerated parents give their children at Christmas—for the last 10 years.

 “We also provide gifts for Hillsborough Hospital, a place for adults with intellectual disabilities or brain injuries,” Evans said about a ministry taking place since before he was called as pastor.
 “Vacation Bible School in summer is a way we reach out to kids all over PEI who may never have been exposed to the Gospel.”